-- Private reflection upon a series of questions, sandwiched between other discussion steps where they share their reflections.
+- Private reflection upon a series of questions, embedded between other discussion steps where they share their reflections.

-- Encouraging Learners to explain their understanding of a topic, aloud to another person, or in the comments area, and reflect on this experience.
-Return to the content to determine how confident they felt in their understanding.
+- Encourage learners to explain their understanding of a topic, aloud to another person, or in the comments area, and reflect on this experience.
+Instruct learners to return to the content to determine how confident they felt in their understanding.

 - Instructions to write a checklist of 5-10 facts they’ve learned about a topic; one or two things they’d like to know more about or something that they’re having trouble understanding.

-- Providing a piece of text whereby Learners are asked to identify errors or analyse, with further information provided on the next step.
+- Provide a piece of text for learners to analyse or identify errors, with further information provided on the next step.

 - Instructions to practice or demonstrate a skill in their own time, a number of times until they reach a specific goal.

-- Presenting scenarios for Learners to consider, which synthesise prior learning and allow Learners to apply theory.
+- Present scenarios for learners to consider, which synthesise prior learning and allow learners to apply theory.